jelastic-jps/docker-native/docker-swarm/README.md

 * The chosen Platform should run Jelastic of [5.2 version or later](https://jelastic.cloud/?versions=5.3_5.2) and contain environment region(s) with native Docker container support enabled (their presence and names could be found within the same-named column of the [Jelastic Hosting Providers](https://docs.jelastic.com/jelastic-hoster-info) list).
 * The included option of [Public IP](http://docs.jelastic.com/public-ipv4) attachment is provided for billing users only, thus you need to convert your account beforehand.
-* In order to be able managing containers by means of [Docker Machine](https://docs.docker.com/machine/overview/), you need to have a [public SSH key](https://docs.jelastic.com/ssh-add-key) being added to your Jelastic account, whilst the corresponding private key from the pair should be handled at your local machine.